List of Mobile Fighter G Gundam characters: Other characters

-The representative fighter for Neo-Sweden and pilot of the Nobel Gundam, which is modeled after the sailor fuku uniform.
+The representative fighter for Neo-Sweden and pilot of the Nobel Gundam, (Note: Noble Gundam in the English dub.) which is modeled after the sailor fuku uniform.
 She is the youngest fighter and the only female fighter in the tournament.
 She was orphaned at a young age and taken in by the Neo-Swedish Space Forces, spending much of her early life training.
 Her strength comes from military experiments conducted to create the perfect Gundam fighter.
 The Berserker System uses radio frequencies to boost her fighting abilities, but at the cost of her going berserk.
-Due to the controversy of using such a system, she remained relatively obscure until Wong Yun Fat put her against Domon to test her abilities.
+Due to the controversy of using such a system, she remained relatively obscure until Wong Yunfat put her against Domon to test her abilities.

 Allenby first meets Domon at an arcade, where she beats everyone in a fighting simulator, but ties with Domon.
 During her match with him, Domon overloads the Berserker System by reaching out to Allenby.
 When the resulting trauma causes Allenby to lose the match, the technicians behind the system discontinue its use, reasoning that she no longer needs it.
 Over time, she befriends Domon, bonding with him over the fact that they were forced to become Gundam Fighters against their will, and develops a crush on him, causing Rain to be jealous of her.
 Master Asia at first thought Allenby was just a fighter who gets lucky, but after a match with Domon, Master Asia admits he was wrong about her and he thinks she has what it takes to be a great fighter.
 Allenby finds a common bond with Domon due to the fact that they became Gundam Fighters against their will.

 Wong later makes a copy of the Berserker System and uses it to disrupt Allenby's tag team match against Andrew Graham and Argo Gursky.
 Following the match, he kidnaps her and infects her with DG Cells, using the Berserker System to have her pilot the Walter Gundam.
 After being cured of the DG Cells, she later returns with Chyral to lead an attack against the Devil Gundam.
 In the final episode she, along with the Shuffle Alliance members, helps Domon destroy the Devil Gundam and express his true feelings to Rain.
 By the end of the series, she is the sole surviving member of the Four Heavenly Kings.